 THIS PROXY WHEN PROPERLY EXECUTED WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE SHAREHOLDER.
-If no direction is given, this proxy will be voted FOR the election of all nominees as directors and FOR the ratification of the Company's auditors.
+If no direction is given, this proxy will be voted FOR the election of all nominees as directors.

-PLEASE ENTER THE NUMBER OF SHARES OF NORTHEAST COMMON STOCK YOU OWN:

-(Please sign, date, and return this proxy form exactly as your name or names appear below whether or not you plan to attend the meeting.)
+PLEASE ENTER THE NUMBER OF SHARES OF NORTHEAST BANCORP COM (Please sign, date, and return this proxy form exactly as your name or names appear be · · · · · · · · · · · · · · · · · · ·

-$\Box$ I plan to attend the Annual Meeting.
+\square I plan to attend the Annual Meeting.

-$\Box$ I do not plan to attend the Annual Meeting.
+$\hfill\Box$ I do not plan to attend the Annual Meeting.

-Date \\\\\
+Date , 2003

-Signature(s): \\\\\
+Signature e(s):

 Title or Authority (if applicable)